wurmlab/genomicscourse/current-year/practicals/reference_genome/pt-1-read-cleaning.md

 └── WHATIDID.txt
 ```

+If your directory and file structure looks different, ask for some help.

 Now inspect the FastQC report.
 First, copy the files `reads.pe1_fastqc.html` and
 `reads.pe2_fastqc.html` to the directory `~/www/tmp`.
 Then, open the browser and
-go to your personal module page (e.g., if your QMUL username is `bt007`,  the
+go to your personal module page (e.g., if your QMUL username is `bob`,  the
-URL will be `bt007.genomicscourse.com`) and click on the `~/www/tmp` link.
+URL will be `https://bob.genomicscourse.com`) and click on the `~/www/tmp` link.
 After
 that, click on one of the links corresponding to the reports files.

 > **_Question:_**